-Self or externally funded postgraduate research degree candidates and visiting postgraduate students should use the same application form.
+Applicant-led, self and externally funded postgraduate research degree candidates, and visiting postgraduate students should use the same application form.
 Applications by email will not be considered.

-Applicants should fulfil the entry requirements for PhD registration at the University of East Anglia (UEA) and should have, or expect to obtain, a good Undergraduate Honours Degree (minimum of Upper Second Class or equivalent).
+Applicants should fulfil the entry requirements for postgraduate research degree registration at the University of East Anglia (UEA) and should have, or expect to obtain, a good Undergraduate Honours Degree (minimum of Upper Second Class or equivalent).

 Before you apply

 Ahead of submitting your application, you should prepare;